-Please contact Jennifer Winnett Denniston '98, director of planned and special gifts, at (574) 284-4600 or firstname.lastname@example.org if you have any questions about the information found here.
+Year-end charitable giving can have a substantial impact on your tax situation.
+Here, we will provide information on some common year-end giving strategies.
+Please contact Jennifer Winnett Denniston, Esq.
+'98, director of gift planning, at (574) 284-4600 or firstname.lastname@example.org if you have any questions about the information found here.

 Enjoy Tax Savings

-As you consider your charitable gifts between now and the end of the year, remember that gifts made now can generate income tax deductions that could help reduce your tax bill for 2012.
+As you consider your charitable gifts between now and the end of the year, remember that gifts made now can generate income tax deductions that could help reduce your income tax bill.

 The amount you save depends on tax rates and the portion of your gifts you are allowed to deduct.